eduard-mir/Sentiment-Polarity-Entropy/README.md

 This dataset complements the code and resources hosted in this GitHub project and provides complete reproducibility for all analyses.

 ## 3.3 Orange Workflow
-The workflow is provided in:
-Polaridad_Entropy_Representacion.ows
-This file contains the complete Orange pipeline used for: importing polarity probability data, computing and normalising entropy values, generating two-dimensional scatterplots (POS vs. NEG median probabilities), applying entropy-based colour coding, producing density-enhanced visual representations of the polarity space.
+The Orange workflow project and all associated files are available in the Zenodo deposit linked to this repository.
+The workflow file included there (Polaridad_Entropy_Representacion.ows) contains the complete Orange pipeline used for importing polarity-probability data, computing and normalising entropy values, generating two-dimensional scatterplots (POS vs. NEG median probabilities), applying entropy-based colour coding, and producing density-enhanced visual representations of the polarity space.

 # 4. Visualisation
 The project includes visualisations representing the distribution of polarity probabilities for individual lexical items.
 A typical representation plots median positive probability on the x-axis and median negative probability on the y-axis, with colour encoding the entropy interval.
 These visualisations facilitate the identification of lexical patterns such as sentiment asymmetry, polarity ambiguity and semantic clustering.